IfeoluwaOkesola/Showroom/README.md

 ## Demo Video

-This link [Demo Video 1](https://vimeo.com/787026466/feaf6a7e13) takes you to a demo of the functions.
+ [demoVideo1](https://vimeo.com/787021257/238a8b7831) is a demo video of the various functions.

-This link [Demo Video 2](https://vimeo.com/787026466/feaf6a7e13) takes you to a demo of eventualities accounted for
+[demoVideo2](https://vimeo.com/787026466/feaf6a7e13) is a demo video of the exceptionalities accounted for